statechannels/go-nitro/.adr/0016-closing-go-routines.md

 ### Step 3: Close Resources

 Once a struct has waited for all go-routines to finish executing, it can dispose of any resources like network connections or child structs.
-We do this by calling `Close` on any child structs that implement [io.Closer interface](https://pkg.go.dev/io#Closer). **In general, if a child struct implements the `Closer` interface, we should probably call it in our `Close`**
+We do this by calling `Close` on any child structs that implement [io.Closer interface](https://pkg.go.dev/io#Closer). **In general, if a child struct implements the `Closer` interface, we should consider calling it in our struct's `Close`**

 ## Prior Art